 Sky High is a popular restaurant where you can arrange your romantic dates with your partner.
 This place is Melbourne's unique 'special occasions' venue.
 You can enjoy your day at this wonderful place.
 There are beautifully landscaped gardens surrounded by deep forests where you can sit and enjoy different cuisines with coffee or wine.
 After sunset, you can see Melbourne's skyline from the heights of Dandenong.
 The glittering lights of the city seem like stars and diamonds glowing from one horizon to another.

 Puffing Billy Train

 Puffing Billy is now a major tourist attraction.
-You may plan your one day picnic trip to this place.
+You may plan your one-day picnic trip to this place.
 Hanging your legs outside or wrapping arms over the window safety bars, you can feel fresh air on your face.

-The day I visited this place with Bhawana, my sweet heart friend, it was drizzling and very cold.
-To organise visitors, fenced platforms are made, from where you can see moving penguins.
+The day I visited this place with my friend, it was drizzling and very cold.
+Fenced platforms are made, from where you can see moving penguins.
 I still feel the romance of waiting for little penguins.
-Thundering sea, darkness and drizzling was making those moments really memorable.
-As we were not having umbrella, we were just covering our self with our long jacket.
-Suddenly few little penguins appeared from sea and in few moments there was full parade of thousands of penguins.
+Thundering sea, darkness and drizzling were making those moments really memorable.
+As we did not have an umbrella, we were covering our self with our long jackets.
+Suddenly few little penguins appeared from the sea, and in few moments, there was a full parade of thousands of penguins.
 It was really amazing to see them moving towards their natural shelters.